PROOF OF CLAIM ENGAGEMENT AGREEMENT

 You may request that the Firm cease representing you at any time by notifying the Firm in writing or, if necessary, filing a motion to terminate the engagement with the court and notifying the Firm in writing.
 If no lawsuit or case is pending in a court, then you may terminate the engagement by notifying the Firm in writing.

-If you elect to terminate the agreement after ten business days of the bankruptcy court ruling on the motions to allow standing (currently set for hearing on March 25, 2026, dockets 284, 285, and 286), the Firm will be entitled to receive compensation for all services rendered and reimbursement of its expenses based on the contingency fee provisions; provided that any fees or expenses owed to the Firm will only be required to be paid if you obtain or receive funds in excess of the amounts you may currently receive under the proposed claims against the Debtor, UMB and the sale of the Buckingham.
+If you elect to terminate the agreement after ten business days of the bankruptcy court ruling on the motions to allow standing (currently set for hearing on March 25, 2026, dockets 284, 285, and 286), the Firm will be entitled to receive reasonable compensation for all services rendered and reimbursement of its expenses under the contingency fee provisions; provided that any fees or expenses owed to the Firm will only be required to be paid if you obtain or receive funds in excess of the amounts you may currently receive under the proposed claims against the Debtor, UMB and the sale of the Buckingham.
 If you do not receive any Excess Gross Sums Recovered under the transactions with the Debtor, UMB and the sale of the Buckingham, then you will not owe any further amounts to the Firm.

 Disclosures - Please Review Carefully